 The average salary for a graduate of a trade and technical school program is $35,720.
 Of course this number depends greatly on the industry and the experience level of the employee.
 A bachelor degree holder earns approximately $46,900.
 So while a trade school graduate does make less yearly, there are some other factors to consider.
 Trade school graduates come out of school faster and therefore save money on both tuition and student debt.
 In addition, students in trade programs often make money as apprentices in their chosen fields while they're still in school, so their earning years begin sooner.

 7. High-need jobs

 Many high needs jobs can be filled by people with a trade and technical education.
 In fact, nursing is one of the highest need jobs in the country.
 Students can attend a two-year nursing program and be employed right away.
 Carpenters, plumbers, and electricians are also in high demand.
 So are any jobs related to construction.
-In fact, between February and April 2010, 40,000 new construction jobs were added to the economy.

 Many trade schools are accredited.
-This is important to look for when helping your child search for the right schooling experience.
-When your child attends an accredited school, it will help them receive financial aid and it ensures that the school engages in practices that will make your child more employable in the future.
+This is important to look for when helping your child search for the right school experience.
+When your child attends an accredited school, it will help them receive financial aid and it ensures the school engages in practices that will make your child more employable in the future.

-9. Students CAN earn degrees
+9. Students can earn degrees

 Trade schools can offer both certificates and diplomas.
 A certificate isn't equal to a degree but it can help your child get a job in the industry they've studied.
 For example, the Los Angeles Trade and Technical College offers a welding certificate that prepares students to take the welding exam required of all welders in the city of Los Angeles.
 Associate's degrees can be completed in two years and can be used to pursue a bachelor's degree later on.
 Many nursing programs offer a two-year associate of science degree in nursing.
 Nurses with those degrees can then seek a license to become a registered nurse.